 In total, our remaining capital requirements, net of anticipated fundings from existing construction loans, to complete our ongoing developments is approximately \$505.8 million, through the end of 2012.
-With available cash proceeds from Boston Properties, Inc.'s equity offering, access to our Unsecured Line of Credit and the anticipated cash flow generated by the operating portfolio, we believe we have sufficient capacity to fund the entire program.
+With available cash proceeds from the equity offering, access to our Unsecured Line of Credit and the anticipated cash flow generated by the operating portfolio, we believe we have sufficient capacity to fund the entire program.